Who We Are

 The success of the Seattle program inspired judges across the country to leverage the power of citizen advocates.
 In 1990, the U.S.Congress encouraged the expansion of Court Appointed Special Advocates, or CASA, with passage of the Victims of Child Abuse Act.

 CASA of San Luis Obispo County has provided advocacy for local children since 1993.
-We are a local partner of National CASA, which oversees a network of over 1,050** programs of local volunteers serving local children.
+We are a local member of National CASA, which oversees a network of over 1,050** programs of local volunteers serving local children.
 At our office, we recruit, train, and support volunteers in their work with abused children IN OUR COUNTY.
 By law there can only be one CASA program for each court jurisdiction.
 CASA of San Luis Obispo County is the designated program for San Luis Obispo County.
 All funds raised are spent in this county to help local children.

 National CASA provides critical leadership and leads the continued growth of the CASA network.
 The National Court Appointed Special Advocate Association stages an annual conference, publishes a quarterly newsletter, and promotes CASA through public relations efforts.
 National CASA offers consultation and resources that help start CASA programs and provides vital assistance to established programs.